hamawebdev/amazone/README.md

 ## About The Project

-> Amazone is a clone of the amazon website, which I created by following
-> SuperSimpleDev's JavaScript course.
-I'm studying a course to enhance
+> Amazone is a clone of the amazon website, which I created by following SuperSimpleDev's JavaScript course.
-> my understanding of JavaScript fundamentals and advanced patterns,
-> while acknowledging that I do not have full ownership of this content.
-> This website is derived from the course's author and from my personal
-> code optimizations and refactorizations.
+> This website is derived from the course's author and from my personal code optimizations and refactorizations.

 <!-- FEATURES -->